brandonhilkert/so_meta/README.md

         title: "About | My Awesome New Rails Application"
         description: "Our company will blow your mind...like really."

+    pages-subresource: # Controller name - Pages::SubresourceController
+      about: # Action name - about
+        title: "About | My Awesome New Rails Application"
+        description: "Our company will blow your mind...like really."

     contact:
       title: "Contact %{name} | My Awesome New Rails Application" # Interpolation content from the view
       # By not specifying a description for this page, it'll inherit the defaults